Andrew Spink KC

 Advising in relation to a proposed claim arising out of advice given by an IFA to a high-earning senior academic member of a fully funded final salary pension scheme to leave the pension scheme and invest the transfer value in a SIPP.

-Andrew acts as counsel and arbitrator.
-He is a founding member of the panel of arbitrators at the International Arbitration Centre of the Astana International Financial Centre in Kazakhstan and in 2019, he was appointed to the panel of arbitrators at the DIFC-LCIA with ongoing appointments as co-arbitrator.
-Andrew also acts arbitrator to resolve pension scheme disputes.
+He is a founding member of the panel of arbitrators at the International Arbitration Centre of the Astana International Financial Centre in Kazakhstan.

 His experience typically arise from commercial, finance, pensions and construction disputes and Andrew has been instructed to act as counsel / co-counsel in arbitration proceedings including non-English Law.
 Andrew has also acted in satellite litigation arising from arbitration proceedings including a claim against it for injunctive relief concerning whether it should be permitted to continue to act for a party to an international commercial arbitration in London on the grounds of conflict and/or having come into possession of confidential/privileged information.